WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

 each identified by at least one array index or key.
 An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.The simplest type of data structure is a linear array, also called one-dimensional array.

 *For example*: an array of 10 32-bit (4-byte) integer variables, with indices 0 through 9, may be stored as 10 words at memory addresses 2000, 2004, 2008, ..., 2036, so that the element with index i has the address 2000 + (i × 4).

+##### B) Array’s size:
+In C language array has the fixed size meaning once size is given to it.
+It can’t change i.e. can’t shrink it, can’t expand it.
+The reason was that for expanding if we change the size we can’t be sure ( it’s not possible every time) that we get the next memory location to us as free.
+The shrinking will not work because array, when declared, it gets memory statically, and thus compiler is the only one to destroy it.

+##### C) Advantages of using arrays:
+* Arrays allow random access of elements.
+This makes accessing elements by position faster.
+* Arrays have better cache locality that can make a pretty big difference in performance.

+##### D) Arrays in Python:
+Other than some generic containers like **list**, Python in its definition can also handle containers with specified data types.
+The array can be handled in python by a module named **“array“**.
+They can be useful when we have to manipulate only a specific data type values.
+See the jupyter notebook on DataStructures where it is shown how to deal with array on python with some applications programs **HERE**.